 Following are some resources, statements, and articles that you may find useful.

-“I fear for our Black and Brown students and can’t imagine the fear their parents and families must feel each time they step outside.
-Nobody, no matter their race, deserves to live in fear.
-MSEA calls for policies to be put in place in Maryland and throughout the country to protect Black and Brown lives and erase the structural and institutional racism and inequities that have been built into the fabric of our country.
-We will work with our local associations and allies for however long it takes to ensure this happens.
+“Justice has been delayed for far too long.
+Justice has been denied for far too many.
+George Floyd, and so many others, should still be alive.
+Justice, for George Floyd and so many others, should not be this hard to achieve.
+Individually and collectively we have to speak up and stand up to protect Black and Brown lives and erase the structural and institutional racism and inequities that have been built into the fabric of our country.
+We will work with our local associations and allies for however long it takes to ensure this happens.”

 NEA Statement and Resources

-Click here to read the NEA’s statement about the killing of George Floyd.
+Click here to read the NEA’s statement about the verdict in the Chauvin trial.

 Click here for a range of resources from NEA and allied organizations on how to deal with acts of racism and hate; white supremacy; talking about race in the classroom; helping children cope with a traumatic event; and teaching tolerance and acceptance.